 Our hip joints are one the largest and strongest in our body.
 They provide strength and flexibility during walking, running, and jumping.
 However, the hip joints can take a beating leading to pain.
 One of the most common causes of hip pain is tendon swelling on the outside of the hip.
 We often call this problem greater trochanteric pain syndrome.
-Also referred to as trochanteric bursitis or hip tendonitis, it is common and readily treatable.
+It is also referred to as trochanteric tendonitis or bursitis and is common and readily treatable.

 What causes greater trochanteric pain syndrome?

-A recent study found that those people who developed greater trochanteric pain syndrome were more likely to develop hip arthritis.
-Why people with tendon pain are more likely to develop arthritis is not known.
+A recent study found that those people who developed greater trochanteric bursitis were more likely to develop hip arthritis.
+Why people with tendon pain are more likely to develop arthritis is unknown.
 However, we suspect that weakness of the buttock muscles can lead to both tendon swelling and joint arthritis.

 Symptoms of greater trochanteric pain syndrome